People rejected, allergic to Pfizer-BioNTech or Moderna vaccines to be reimbursed if they get Sinovac COVID-19 jab at private clinics

 VACCINE APPROVAL

-On Friday, MOH also addressed suggestions from members of the public that Health Sciences Authority (HSA) should approve the Sinovac vaccine to be part of Singapore's national vaccination programme.
+On Friday, MOH also addressed suggestions from members of the public that HSA should approve the Sinovac vaccine to be part of Singapore's national vaccination programme.

 This follows the World Health Organization's move to include the Sinovac vaccine in its emergency use listing (EUL).